 We market and sell our solutions and professional services throughout the world and have personnel in many parts of the world.
-International operations generated 36% and 33% of our revenue in the nine months ended September 30, 2019 and 2018, respectively.
+International operations generated 31% and 33% of our revenue in 2017 and the six months ended June 30, 2018, respectively.
 Our growth strategy is dependent, in part, on our continued international expansion.
 We expect to conduct a significant amount of our business with organizations that are located outside the United States, particularly in Europe and Asia.
 We cannot assure that our expansion efforts into international markets will be successful in creating further demand for our solutions and professional services outside of the United States or in effectively selling our solutions and professional services in the international markets that we enter.
 Our current international operations and future initiatives will involve a variety of risks, including:

-- increased management, infrastructure and legal costs associated with having international operations; - · reliance on channel partners; - trade and foreign exchange restrictions, including potential changes in trade relations arising from policy initiatives implemented by the current U.S. administration, which has been critical of existing and proposed trade agreements; - economic or political instability in foreign markets, including instability related to the United Kingdom's pending exit from the European Union, commonly referred to as "Brexit"; - greater difficulty in enforcing contracts, accounts receivable collection and longer collection periods; - changes in regulatory requirements, including, but not limited to data privacy, data protection and data security regulations; - difficulties and costs of staffing, managing and potentially reorganizing foreign operations; - · the uncertainty and limitation of protection for intellectual property rights in some countries; - costs of compliance with foreign laws and regulations and the risks and costs of non-compliance with such laws and regulations; - costs of compliance with U.S. laws and regulations for foreign operations, including the FCPA, import and export control laws, tariffs, trade barriers, economic sanctions and other regulatory or contractual limitations on our ability to sell or provide our solutions in certain foreign markets, and the risks and costs of non-compliance; - requirements to comply with foreign privacy, data protection and information security laws and regulations and the risks and costs of noncompliance; - heightened risks of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of, and irregularities in, financial statements; - the potential for political unrest, acts of terrorism, hostilities or war; - management communication and integration problems resulting from cultural differences and geographic dispersion; - · costs associated with language localization of our solutions; and - costs of compliance with multiple and possibly overlapping tax structures.
+- increased management, infrastructure and legal costs associated with having international operations; - reliance on channel partners; - trade and foreign exchange restrictions; - economic or political instability in foreign markets, including instability related to the United Kingdom's referendum in June 2016 in which voters approved an exit from the European Union, commonly referred to as "Brexit"; - greater difficulty in enforcing contracts, accounts receivable collection and longer collection periods; - changes in regulatory requirements, including, but not limited to data privacy, data protection and data security regulations; - difficulties and costs of staffing, managing and potentially reorganizing foreign operations; - the uncertainty and limitation of protection for intellectual property rights in some countries; - costs of compliance with foreign laws and regulations and the risks and costs of non-compliance with such laws and regulations; - costs of compliance with U.S. laws and regulations for foreign operations, including the FCPA, import and export control laws, tariffs, trade barriers, economic sanctions and other regulatory or contractual limitations on our ability to sell or provide our solutions in certain foreign markets, and the risks and costs of non-compliance; - requirements to comply with foreign privacy, data protection and information security laws and regulations and the risks and costs of noncompliance; - heightened risks of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of, and irregularities in, financial statements; - the potential for political unrest, acts of terrorism, hostilities or war; - management communication and integration problems resulting from cultural differences and geographic dispersion; - · costs associated with language localization of our solutions; and - costs of compliance with multiple and possibly overlapping tax structures.